Choi Yoo-jung (singer): 2020–present: Acting career and solo debut

 In 2020, Choi starred in the web drama Cast: The Golden Age of Insiders.
 Later that year, she starred in the web drama Single and Ready to Mingle alongside Kim Doyeon.
 On May 4, 2021, Choi and the members of I.O.I celebrated their fifth debut anniversary with a reunion live stream show titled "Yes, I Love It!".
 On September 17, Choi featured on Dotoli's "With a Summer Night".
 On October 11, Choi featured on Raiden's song "It Wasn't Me" from his debut extended play Love Right Back.

 On January 17, 2022, Choi featured on Jinjin's "Lazy" from Jinjin & Rocky's debut EP Restore.
-On August 13, 2022, Choi released the digital single "Uh-ra?" along with rapper Ahn Byung-woong.
+On August 13, Choi released the digital single "Uh-ra?" along with rapper Ahn Byung-woong.
 On August 23, it was reported that Choi would make her solo debut in September.
-On August 26, it was confirmed that her debut single album Sunflower will be released on September 14, 2022.
+On August 26, it was confirmed that her debut single album Sunflower would be released on September 14, 2022.

+On July 10, 2023, Choi starred in the web drama Sound Candy alongside Kim Jong-hyeon.
+On August 17, Choi starred her first solo web show Yoodaeng's Work Work.
+Later that year, she was part of the web show Blossom with Love.
+In November 2023, Choi would cast in her film debut The Noisy Mansion, where she played the role as Saet-byeol.
+The full-scale filming will begin in December.